Best Durga Puja in Australia 2025: Top 22 Celebrations

 On the first day, puja for Maha Saptami and Ashtami will occur.
 Fruits will be distributed as prasad afterwards.
 Visitors can give to Anjali for both pujas.
 Sandhya Arati and a cultural program will follow, ending that day’s celebration.

-The next day, Nabami and Dashami puja will start.
 They will say goodbye to the deity through the blowing of a conch shell and the playing of Sindoor Khela.
 Immersion will follow to conclude this celebration.

-21. Probashi Bangali of Western Australia
+20. Probashi Bangali of Western Australia

 Probashi Bangali of Western Australia is a diverse cultural institution celebrating Bengalis’ auspicious festivities.
 The organisation thrives on preserving and sharing cultural values with the larger community.
 It invites like-minded people to celebrate the festivals with friends and families and create beautiful memories.

 Maha Sashthi, Maha Saptami, and Maha Ashtami puja will embark on the journey.
 It’s a free event, offering people unlimited opportunities to mingle.
 In the evening, Sandhya Arati is the main attraction of this puja.
 Food will be distributed.
-The next day, Navami and Dashami will bring the occasion to a close.
-Dhol Tasha by Maharashtra Mandal is a special activity.

-- Location: Amherst Village Community Hall, 2 Holmes St, Perth, WA, Australia
+- Location: Amherst Village Community Hall, 2 Holmes St Perth, WA, Australia

-22. Australian Bengali Hindu Association
+21. Australian Bengali Hindu Association

 Australian Bengali Hindu Association is a non-profit organisation formed by Australian Hindus.
 The founders and organisers support Hindu heritage and culture.
 They believe in the principles of harmony, social cohesion, and inclusiveness.
 This group strongly believes in serving society.
 In 2024, ABHA launched a digital version of its publication.